-Action: There being no Council objection City Clerk Janice Bonenfant read the titles for public hearing items A and B together.
+Action: Mayor Bouley explained that items 39A and 39B are both related to the City applying for Community Development Block Grant funds.
+He asked whether any members of the Council would object to hearing the items together.
+There being no Council objection City Clerk Janice Bonenfant read the titles for public hearing items 39A and 39B together.